Noteworthy papers — topics:

 theories or models, a disappointed researcher revises the data, to make it

-fit his predictions, he's no scientist worthy of the name.
+fit his predictions, or if he skips testing his hypothesis altogether, he's no scientist worthy of the name.

 “It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.